nakulpathak3/app-to-use-blorgh-gem/readme.md

 #### In Blorgh's case
-After adding the gem to your gemfile and running `bundle`, your app will have the routes such as '/blog' and '/blog/articles'.
+After adding the gem to your gemfile and running `bundle`, your app will have routes such as '/blog' and '/blog/articles'.
 You can create articles, write comments, etc. For a complete list of routes, use `rake routes`.